 An East Valley Executive Council begins to form and organize.

 Official affiliation with FSWF begnis as the East Valley Executive Council of Fresh Start.
 The council primarily fundraises to support costs for East Valley operations with FSWF implementing and managing program services.

 Services for East Valley women began at Gilbert Elementary School in the evenings and at the Gilbert Boys and Girls Club during the day.

 The Annual Night of Heroes event begins, honoring the East Valley Man and Woman of the Year, as an annual fundraising and friend-raising event.

 Services are relocated to a modular building at the East Valley Institute of Technology.

 A new CEO of FSWF is selected and subsequent changes are made in East Valley staff and services.

 FSWF and East Valley Executive Council amicably implement separation plans in order to best serve East Valley women.

 Positive Paths, a non-profit organization serving East Valley Women with scholarships and mentoring, is formed.

 Positive Paths provided 5 scholarships through the dedicated efforts of a volunteer, working Board.
 Individual mentors were provided to each scholarship recipient.

-Positive Paths acquired office space at A New Leaf, in Mesa, but eventually moves.
+Positive Paths temporarily used office space at A New Leaf, in Mesa.

 Positive Paths has cumulatively provided 55 women with scholarships and mentors.